merpenbeck/arcade/_posts/2020-03-01-trackball-prototype.markdown

 I am using the 3" LED trackball [Here is the LED Trackball product](https://www.amazon.com/dp/B0711TKGFV/ref=cm_sw_em_r_mt_dp_U_BydxEbAH8K21W)
-Something that they don't adverstise is that if you want the LED to light up, you need the power supply.
+Something that they don't advertise is that if you want the LED to light up, you need the power supply.
 [Here is the power supply product](https://www.hollandcomputers.com/store/pc/3-inch-arcade-game-LED-trackball-power-supply-with-2-pin-molex-connector-p11329.htm)

 The system that I'm using for this build is RetroPie.
 I configured it using this [video](https://youtu.be/BN4_tm4jvXg).
 It told me to do the following setup.
-After completeing the configuration, the trackball still did not work at all.
+After completing the configuration, the trackball still did not work at all.

 The main thing to realize is that the trackball is a mouse.
 The wiring instructions for the trackball buttons.